ladyrancia/iyf-s10-week-03-ladyrancia/README.md

 # Week 03 - Tools & Workflow
-#R RANCIAH VALENTINE - Week 03 Project
+# RANCIAH VALENTINE - Week 03 Project

-Brief description of your project and what you learned this week.
+This project is part of my Week 03 assignment where I practiced using the command line and Git workflow to manage a development project.

 ## Live Demo